December 14, 2025 (7mo ago) — last updated July 9, 2026 (8d ago)

 A brief history

-The Dependency Inversion Principle was popularized by Robert C. Martin as the “D” in SOLID, and it gained mainstream traction as inversion-of-control containers—like those in the Java Spring ecosystem—made the pattern practical for large systems64.
-In TypeScript and JavaScript, tools such as InversifyJS offer similar support for applying DIP and IoC5.
+The Dependency Inversion Principle was popularized by Robert C. Martin as the “D” in SOLID and gained mainstream traction as inversion-of-control containers—like those in the Java Spring ecosystem—made the pattern practical for large systems64.
+In TypeScript and JavaScript, tools such as InversifyJS offer support for applying DIP and IoC5.

 Frequently asked questions